btihen/btihen/content/post_edu/explore_uplift_feedback/index.md

 Resources:

+- **Creativity, Inc.:** Overcoming the Unseen Forces That Stand in the Way of True Inspiration, ISBN-13: 978-0593070109, by Ed Catmull (co-founder of Pixar) and Amy Wallace.
+This book sparked a lot of interest in 'addative' or 'plussing' feedback.
 - [Pixar’s Secret to giving Feedback](https://joehirsch.me/2017/03/29/pixar/)
 - [How Pixar Fosters Collective Creativity](https://hbr.org/2008/09/how-pixar-fosters-collective-creativity)
 - [Five ways Pixar makes Better Decisions](https://hbr.org/2010/07/how-to-make-good-decisions-les)
-- [What to Look for in a Code Review](https://leanpub.com/whattolookforinacodereview) - more technical, complex feedback systems based on respect, understandability and technical needs.
-Not focused on creatively like the Pixar Framework.
 - [How to Give Respectful and Constructive Code Review Feedback](https://www.michaelagreiler.com/respectful-constructive-code-review-feedback/) - by Dr. Michaela Greiler (Doctor McKayla).
-I also look forward to her forthcomming book.
-- [Code Review (Feedback) Workshops](https://www.michaelagreiler.com/workshops/) - Dr. Michaela Greiler (Doctor McKayla) offers excellent feedback training targeted at coders, but her techniques work well for all written and verbal feedback.
+She is also working on a Code Review Book.
+- [What to Look for in a Code Review](https://leanpub.com/whattolookforinacodereview), by Trisha Gee of Jet Brains.